Fighting for Injured Roughnecks, Drivers & Other Oil Rig Injury Survivors in Baton Rouge

 The People Behind the Rigs

-Oil and gas operations provide 91,000 direct jobs in Louisiana, with another 255,000 in related or supporting industries.
-ExxonMobil's Baton Rouge refinery complex is the state's largest single-site employer, with about 4,500 workers.
-Other large operators like Shell and Chevron have a significant presence, with regional offices and facilities in the state to support their offshore platforms and onshore terminals.
-Oilfield service giants such as Halliburton, Schlumberger, and Baker Hughes also employ thousands of workers in drilling support, equipment maintenance, and well services.
+Oil and gas operations provide 91,000 direct jobs in Louisiana, with another 255,000 in related industries.
+ExxonMobil’s Baton Rouge refinery complex is the state’s largest single-site employer, with roughly 4,500 workers.
+Shell and Chevron maintain significant regional footprints, with offices and facilities supporting their offshore platforms and onshore terminals.
+Oilfield service companies, Halliburton, Schlumberger, and Baker Hughes, employ thousands more in drilling support, equipment maintenance, and well services.

 Recent Louisiana Oil Rig Accidents